mbezjak/poly-devel/README.md

 ## What is this project about?

 This project contains a set of commands that unify information retrieval and code updates across supported project types.
-By a loose term `project type` I mean for example:
+Term `project type` here means, for example:

 * gradle based projects or libraries
 * maven based projects or libraries